Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes

-is left unchanged, where $w = 1, 0$ and $0 \leq t \leq t^*$.
-Let $d\Lambda_2'(t;w)$ and $d\Lambda_1'(t;w)$ be the hazards specific to intercurrent events and primary outcome events in the hypothetical scenario respectively, with $d\Lambda_1'(t;w) = d\Lambda_1(t;w)$, $w = 1, 0$.
-For example, we can envision a scenario where the intercurrent events when individuals were assigned to test drugs were only permitted if such intercurrent events would have occurred if these individuals were assigned to placebo.
+remains unchanged, where $w = 1, 0$ and $0 \leq t \leq t^*$.
+Let $d\Lambda_2'(t;w)$ and $d\Lambda_1'(t;w)$ be the hazards specific to the intercurrent event and primary outcome event in the hypothetical scenario respectively, with $d\Lambda_1'(t;w) = d\Lambda_1(t;w)$, $w = 1, 0$.
+For example, we can envision a scenario where the intercurrent events that occurred when individuals were assigned to test drugs were only permitted if these intercurrent events would have also occurred if these individuals had been assigned to the placebo.
 In this hypothetical scenario, when assigned to placebo, individuals would be equally likely to experience intercurrent events as they are assigned to placebo in the real-world trial in terms of the hazards; when assigned to test drug, the hazard of intercurrent events would be identical to that if assigned to placebo in the real-world trial.
 That is, $d\Lambda_2'(t;0) = d\Lambda_2'(t;1) = d\Lambda_2(t;0)$.
-We call this the hypothetical scenario I, and denote the corresponding estimand as $\tau^{\text{hp,I}}(t)$.
-Alternatively, we can envision another hypothetical scenario where the intercurrent events are absent in the hypothetical scenario for all individuals \citep{robins1992identifiability, young2020epidemiologic}.
-We call this hypothetical scenario II, and denote the corresponding estimand as $\tau^{\text{hp,II}}(t)$.
-In this scenario, $d\Lambda_2'(t;0) = d\Lambda_2'(t;1) = 0$.
+We call this the hypothetical scenario I (corresponding to the nature effect), and denote the corresponding estimands as $\mu_j^{\text{hp,I}}(t)$ and $\tau^{\text{hp,I}}(t)$.
+Alternatively, we can envision another hypothetical scenario where the intercurrent events are absent in the hypothetical scenario for all individuals, so $d\Lambda_2'(t;0) = d\Lambda_2'(t;1) = 0$ \citep{robins1992identifiability, young2020epidemiologic}.
+We call this the hypothetical scenario II (corresponding to the controlled effect with the intercurrent events removed), and denote the corresponding estimands as $\mu_j^{\text{hp,II}}(t)$ and $\tau^{\text{hp,II}}(t)$.
 This hypothetical scenario II leads to an estimand called the marginal cumulative incidence.